shreerammodi/debate-scripts/README.md

 ## Customization

-Some of the scripts permit user customization, you can find and customize these values in the `helpers.vb` file at the bottom.
+Some of the scripts permit user customization, you can find and customize these values in the `helpers.bas` file at the bottom.

 ## Scripts